Practice AreasLitigation, Intellectual Property, General Business, Mergers and Acquisitions, Employment Law, Sports Law

-United States Court of Appeals for the Federal, Fifth, and Ninth Circuit
+United States Court of Appeals for the Federal, Fifth, Ninth and Tenth Circuit

 United States District Court for the Southern, Eastern, Northern, and Western Districts of Texas

 Keith JaasmaComplex Commercial Litigation and Intellectual Property Law

 Keith Jaasma has been practicing law since 1996 and has a complex commercial litigation and intellectual property practice.
 He also drafts employment agreements and provides other employment law counseling, prosecutes trademarks and copyrights, conducts intellectual property due diligence in connection with mergers & acquisitions and other complex transactions, and helps clients manage their international intellectual property portfolios.
 He has litigated and tried patent, trademark, copyright, and trade secret disputes, employment disputes, and a variety of commercial cases, on both the plaintiffs' and defense side.